vinparafina/ecological-marine-unit-android/emu-app/README.md

 ```

 ## Querying Feature Tables
 In the app, spatial and non-spatial feature tables are queried.
-As the user interacts with the map, the screen location is converted to a geolocation and service feature tables are queried.
+Spatial queries are used when the user interacts with the map -  the screen location is converted to a geolocation and service feature tables are queried.

 ```java
 // Convert a tapped screen location to a geo location